Quick Answer: Interactive Toys for Rabbits – Why Is This So Important?

 Rabbits like to grab items with their teeth and throw them around.
 You can pick up balls, small, beaded toys, and sticks made of wood or straw.
 Your rabbit will keep themselves busy tossing them around and chasing after them.

-You can also play with your rabbit, tugging gently on the item they have in their mouth or tossing the item nearby for your rabbit to hop over to.
+You can also play with your rabbit, tugging gently on the item they have in its mouth or tossing the item nearby for your rabbit to hop over to.
 Think of this as a form of rabbit fetch.

 Provide your rabbit with items they can dig in without having to worry if they’re going to destroy something important in your home.
 An interactive digging box is a great item to make for your rabbit.